ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 #### 4.4.2.
 Back-Channel Logout
 Back-channel logout [is not implemented yet in spring-security](https://github.com/spring-projects/spring-security/issues/7845) (vote there if you are interested in it).

-Spring-addons client starters propose an experimental implementation.
-It is exposed by a controller listening to GET requests to `/backchannel_logout` for the compatible OPs to to notify our client that a user logged out from another client.

 ### 4.5. `WebClient` in Servlet Applications
 As we use `WebClient`, which is a reactive compenent, in a servlet application, we have to tweak its auto-configuration: